 “I really enjoy what great parents Horizon Montessori School has.
 I also love the size of the school- Horizon is like a large extended family which allows for a better student-parent-teacher relationship.”

 Co-director of the Enrichment Class.

-The Enrichment Class assistant for both the morning and afternoon sessions.
+The Enrichment Class assistant for the afternoon session.